 post was washed away, as well as many of the homes at Niteh and the surrounding

 area, drowning many villagers.
 After the flood, the Ezi's moved their home

-Basdut and Noatha's granddaughter, Alberta Ezi Stephan (who spent considerable
+Basdut and Noatha's granddaughter, Alberta Ezi Stephan (who spent

-had a fish camp at Point Woronzof, where (in about 1896) 18 year old Noatha
+Nuch'ishtunt (Point Woronzof), where (in about 1896), 18 year old Noatha

 worked all summer, putting up dried fish.
 While there, she met Basdut who